 Our customers and clients were in the city, we knew the city, and we got additional customers and clients from our city wanderings and interactions.
 We knew how to go to the grocery store and to the bank and to cook for ourselves, which is really all you need to know in the city.

-All of that changed pretty drastically when, after an extended series of financial disasters and all around crappy luck, we found ourselves moving out of the house in the suburbs without having another place to move *to.*
+All of that changed pretty drastically when, after an extended series of bad clients, medical emergencies, and mechanical crises, we found ourselves moving out of the house in the suburbs without having another place to move *to.*

 First we did some couch surfing.